 A Swedish high jump stylist who soared over two meters, claiming world championship bronze and captivating fans with her vibrant personality.

-Emma Green brought a blend of grace, power, and theatrical flair to the high jump pit.
-The Swedish athlete announced herself on the world stage with a surprise bronze medal at the 2005 World Championships in Helsinki, a performance that signaled the arrival of a new force in European athletics.
-Known for her consistent technique and competitive fire, she pushed the Swedish record, ultimately clearing 2.01 meters—a barrier only a handful of women have ever breached.
-Green competed in two Olympic Games and stood on the podium at the European Championships, her career often punctuated by her expressive nature, from dyed hair to painted fingernails that once sparked international conversation.
-Though injuries played a role in her career timeline, her legacy is one of elevating Swedish athletics and demonstrating the event's blend of art and science.
+Emma Green won a surprise bronze medal at the 2005 World Championships in Helsinki, announcing a new force in European high jumping.
+The Swedish athlete pushed her national record, ultimately clearing 2.01 meters—a barrier only a handful of women have ever breached.
+She competed in two Olympic Games and stood on the podium at the European Championships.
+Her career was punctuated by her expressive nature, from dyed hair to painted fingernails that sparked international conversation.
+Though injuries played a role in her career timeline, she elevated Swedish athletics and demonstrated the event's blend of art and science.

 1981–1996